HappyHamster135/Klipp/README.md

 ﻿# Klipp

-A Medal-style screen clipping app for Windows.
+Screen clipping app for Windows.
 Built as a portfolio project to demonstrate modern .NET desktop development with low-level Windows API interop.

 ## Features